slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'What's your religion?
 Arbitrage and rents.' -- EF*

-Hints:

-- The best companies aren't sold, they're bought.
-- Don’t buy on future hopes; buy on past mistakes.
-- Don't invest on junk stocks (companies with shrinking revenues, outsized debt loads and negative cash flows).
-If a stock is below five bucks, it is more than likely a troubled mess not worth investing in.

 ### When to fold?

 > *'Life, in part, is like a poker game, wherein you have to learn to quit sometimes when holding a much-loved hand.
 You must learn to handle mistakes and new facts that change the odds.' -- Charlie Munger*